Meadowmoon/ImageAnalysisAds/README.md

 # FAQ:
 1. How to run the application?<br/>
-Read the "Readme.txt" file in ImageAnalysisAds.Web repository
+Read the "Readme.txt" file in ImageAnalysisAds.Gentelella repository